from copy import deepcopy

 def disjoin(self, with_reverse_map: bool = False) -> "IRanges":

-"""Calculate disjoint intervals.
+"""Calculate disjoint ranges.

 Args: